 The Heidelberg Laureate Forum is a gathering of laureates of some of the most prestigious prizes in mathematics and computer science, namely the Abel Prize and Fields Medal as well as the Turing Award and Nevanlinna Prize.
 Held annually for a week in Heidelberg, Germany, the Heidelberg Laureate Forum brings these laureates at the apex of their careers together with 200 high-achieving graduate student and postdoctoral counterparts from around the world.

 The HLF gives early career researchers an opportunity for interaction that is typically not available within the normal university environment or in their home university department, whereby the Laureates provided formal plenary lectures and led small group discussions with topics driven by a combination of prepared presentations by the Laureates as well as student questions.
-The result is two-fold: The connection of young, inspiring researchers, so that they will collaborate and further their scientific discipline as they mature professionally and to bridge the gap between the generations of computer science research.
+Connections will be made between young researchers and future collaborators; these relationships will bridge the gap between the generations of computer science and mathematics researchers.

 The American delegation is sponsored with support from the National Science Foundation and ORAU, with the delegation program administered by ORAU.

 Read the 2018 program overview for a sample of the week-long events.

 Find out why the Heidelberg Laureate Forum is such a unique experience